reiniercriel/safe-chain/README.md

 - ✅ **PowerShell Core**

 More information about the shell integration can be found in the [shell integration documentation](docs/shell-integration.md).

+### Python / pip support

+- Supports `pip` and `pip3` commands.
+- Scans Python packages fetched by `pip install`, `pip download`, and `pip wheel`.
+- Intercepts downloads from PyPI and checks them against Aikido's malware intelligence before they reach your machine.
+- Included automatically when you run `safe-chain setup` (shell integration); **CI integration is not yet available for pip/pip3**.

 ## Uninstallation